juliareuter/flowinGN/README.md

 ### Requirements
 I recommend to set up two virtual environments to run this code:
 * pytorch_env: For the GN part, install PyG (PyTorch Geometric) and all its dependencies.
 For me, the conda installation on macOS for M1 worked well.
 * pysr_env: For the GP part, PySR as well as its Julia (not my name, the programming language) distribution is required.
 I had a positive experience with the pip installation on macOS for M1.

-### Usage

 ### Contact
-For any inquiries relateed to our code, please feel free to contact me at [julia.reuter@ovgu.de](https://ci.ovgu.de/Team/Julia+Reuter.html).
+For any inquiries related to this repo, please feel free to contact me at [julia.reuter@ovgu.de](https://ci.ovgu.de/Team/Julia+Reuter.html).